Light in painting: History

-The use of light is intrinsic to painting, so it has been present directly or indirectly since prehistoric times, when cave paintings sought light and relief effects by taking advantage of the roughness of the walls where these scenes were represented.
-However, serious attempts at greater experimentation in the technical representation of light did not take place until classical Greco-Roman art: Francisco Pacheco, in El arte de la pintura (1649), points out that: "adumbration was invented by Surias, Samian, covering or staining the shadow of a horse, looked at in the sunlight".
-On the other hand, Apollodorus of Athens is credited with the invention of chiaroscuro, a procedure of contrast between light and shadow to produce effects of luminous reality in a two-dimensional representation such as painting.
-The effects of light and shadow were also developed by Greek scenographers in a technique called skiagraphia, consisting of the contrast between black and white to create contrast, to the point that they were called "shadow painters".
+The use of light is intrinsic to painting and has been present since prehistoric times, when cave paintings exploited the unevenness of rock surfaces to create effects of light and relief.
+Systematic experimentation with the technical representation of light, however, did not emerge until classical Greco-Roman art.
+Francisco Pacheco noted in El arte de la pintura (1649) that “adumbration was invented by Surias of Samos,” referring to the depiction of a horse’s shadow observed in sunlight.
+Apollodorus of Athens is traditionally credited with the invention of chiaroscuro, based on the contrast between light and shadow to create a sense of luminous reality on a flat surface.
+Greek scenographers also developed skiagraphia, a technique using black-and-white contrasts, which earned them the name “shadow painters".

-The first scientific studies on light also emerged in Greece: Aristotle stated in relation to colors that they are "mixtures of different forces of sunlight and the light of fire, air and water", as well as that "darkness is due to the deprivation of light".
-One of the most famous Greek painters was Apelles, one of the pioneers in the representation of light in painting.
-Pliny said of Apelles that he was the only one who "painted what cannot be painted, thunder, lightning and thunderbolts".
-Another outstanding painter was Nicias of Athens, of whom Pliny praised the "care he took with light and shade to achieve the appearance of relief".
+Early scientific reflections on light likewise originated in Greece.
+Aristotle described colors as mixtures of sunlight with the elements and defined darkness as the absence of light.
+Among painters, Apelles was celebrated by Pliny for depicting phenomena such as thunder and lightning, while Nicias of Athens was praised for his careful use of light and shade to achieve the illusion of relief.

-With the emergence of landscape painting, a new method was developed to represent distance through gradations of light and shadow, contrasting more the plane closest to the viewer and progressively blurring with distance.
-These early landscape painters created the modeling through shades of light and shadow, without mixing the colors in the palette.
-Claudius Ptolemy explained in his Optics how painters created the illusion of depth through distances that seemed "veiled by air".
-In general, the strongest contrasts were made in the areas closest to the observer and progressively reduced towards the background.
-This technique was picked up by early Christian and Byzantine art, as seen in the apsidal mosaic of Sant'Apollinare in Classe, and even reached as far as India, as denoted in the Buddhist murals of Ajantā.
+With the development of landscape painting, artists devised methods to suggest depth through gradations of light and shadow: strong contrasts in the foreground diminished progressively toward the background.
+Modeling was achieved through tonal variation rather than color mixing.
+Claudius Ptolemy explained in his Optics how such effects created the impression of distance “veiled by air.”
+This approach was later adopted in early Christian and Byzantine art, as in the apse mosaic of Sant’Apollinare in Classe, and spread as far as India, evident in the Buddhist murals of Ajantā.

-In the 5th century the philosopher John Philoponus, in his commentary on Aristotle's Meteorology, outlined a theory on the subjective effect of light and shadow in painting, known today as "Philoponus' rule":
+In the 5th century the philosopher John Philoponus, in his commentary on Aristotle’s Meteorology, formulated a theory on the subjective effects of light and shadow in painting, later known as “Philoponus’ rule".